 Are you a dedicated and talented PA seeking an exciting new challenge?
-Looking to gain valuable project and programme management experience and progress your career with an expanding and innovative company?
+Looking to gain valuable project management experience and progress your career with an expanding and innovative company?
 If so, read on.

 Looking at telemarketing, but unsure about the red tape?
 Have no fear: our handy bluffer’s guide to staying on the right side of the regulators will see you through – and could save you time and money too.

 What’s the deal?
 Under the Privacy and Electronic Communications Act 2003, individuals and businesses can choose protection from unsolicited marketing calls, by opting out through the Telephone Preference Service (TPS) and Corporate Telephone Preference Service (CTPS).